monte-language/monte/docs/source/ordinary-programming.rst

   ... else:
   ...    traceln("Wow, the arithmetic logic unit in this processor is confused")

 Variable declarations are made with the `var` statement.
 Variables that are only assigned a value once at creation (i.e., constants, or variables declared final) are created with the def statement.
-In Monte as in python, "+=" is shorthand for adding the righthand value to the lefthand variable.
+In Monte, as in Python, "+=" is shorthand for adding the righthand value to the lefthand variable.

 Single-line comments have a `#` at the beginning, and terminate with the end of line.
 The `/**...*/` comment style is used only for writing